fwup-home/fwup/README.md

 fat_attrib(block_offset, filename, attrib) | 0.1.0 | Modify a file's attributes. attrib is a string like "RHS" where R=readonly, H=hidden, S=system
 fat_mv(block_offset, oldname, newname) | 0.1.0 | Rename the specified file on a FAT file system fat_rm(block_offset, filename)        | 0.1.0 | Delete the specified file
-fat_mkdir(block_offset, filename)     | 0.2.0 | Create a directory on a FAT file system
-fat_setlabel(block_offset, label)     | 0.2.0 | Set the volume label on a FAT file system fat_touch(block_offset, filename)     | 0.7.0 | Create an empty file if the file doesn't exist (no timestamp update like on Linux)
+fat_rm!(block_offset, filename)       | 0.14.0 | Delete the specified file.
+Fail if the file doesn't exist. fat_mkdir(block_offset, filename)     | 0.2.0 | Create a directory on a FAT file system fat_setlabel(block_offset, label)     | 0.2.0 | Set the volume label on a FAT file system fat_touch(block_offset, filename)     | 0.7.0 | Create an empty file if the file doesn't exist (no timestamp update like on Linux)